asifkazi/presto-docker/README.md

     CMD /etc/init.d/presto run

-Then you can build and run a Presto Coordinator with:
+Then you can build and run a Presto Server with:

-    docker build -t my_presto .
+    docker build -t prestodb .
-    docker run -it --rm --name presto_coordinator -d my_presto /bin/sh --login
+    docker run -it --rm --name presto-docker -d prestodb /bin/sh --login

-To use Presto CLI, first get the image:

-    docker pull johandry/presto-cli:0.167-t.0.3

-It's not common but you may use it in your own image with:

-    FROM johandry/presto-cli:latest

-To use the Presto CLI, run a container with the presto-cli image and send the presto parameters as commands.

-    docker run --name presto-cli --rm -it johandry/presto-cli --server ${coordinator_ip}:8080 --execute ${query}

-Or, use no command parameter to execute the Presto CLI
+You can either use the presto cli on the docker container, or download the jar from the prestodb website

+    $ presto
-    docker run --name presto-cli --rm -it johandry/presto-cli presto>  show catalogs;
+    presto>  show catalogs;
       Catalog
     -----------